travitch/whole-program-llvm/README.md

 the bitcode into a single whole-program bitcode file.
 This utility works for both executable and native libraries.

-Currently, WLLVM works with either clang or the gcc dragonegg plugin.

 This two-phase build process is necessary to be a drop-in replacement for gcc or g++ in any build system.
 Using the LTO framework in gcc and the gold linker plugin works in many cases, but fails in the